compgeolab/manual/README.md

-* All necessary components to provide reproducibility of a scholarly work should be provided in a publicly accessible location and as part of the scientific record (e.g., in a data archival platform).
+* All necessary components to provide reproducibility of a scholarly work should be provided in a publicly accessible location and as part of the scientific record (e.g., by including DOIs to data archives in papers).
 * The only exception is when strongly prohibited by external concerns (private or sensitive data, etc).
 * Method development papers must include: